Local Advocacy Pays Dividends

 JABO Supply and IPD Chairman Jay Bazemore Welcome Senate Minority Leader

-JABO Supply Vice President and Industrial Piping Division Chairman Jay Bazemore welcome Senate Minority Leader Mitch McConnell to their new location in Morganfield, Kentucky.
+JABO Supply Vice President and Industrial Piping Division Chairman Jay Bazemore welcome Senate Majority Leader Mitch McConnell to their new location in Morganfield, Kentucky.
 Joined by Kentucky State Representative Suzanne Miles, McConnell was able to see first-hand a small business in his state which deals directly with energy production as well as various industrial entities in that state and beyond.

 First Supply Welcomes Wisconsin Governor